Grae-Drake/academic-kickstart/content/post/bitterness_trap/index.md

 projects: []
 ---

 I got my start in computing early because my dad was disabled.
 He had a degenerative nerve disease and at some point, maybe when I was five or six, my clumsy little kid hands got better at wrangling computer parts than his own traitorous hands.
-You see side hustle in the eighties was buying OEM computer parts, building computers, and selling those machines to consumers.
+You see his side hustle in the eighties was buying OEM computer parts, building computers, and selling those machines to consumers.
 This was before closed-body devices made it the norm not to tinker with your hardware, before Newegg made it easy to buy OEM, and even before Gateway started selling fully-assembled PCs direct to consumer.

 {{< figure library="true" src="gateway_box.jpg" caption="This box contained pure, unadulterated excitement" lightbox="false" >}}